breuerfelix/breuerfelix.github.io/_posts/22-06-22-kubernetes-webhooks.md

 ```

 I didn't manage to generate valid configuration files with `controller-gen` when only using webhooks without writing a controller.
-Also I don't like `kustomize`, which kubebuilder is using when generating the manifests so let us get rid of all the boilerplate code.
+Also, I don't like `kustomize`, which Kubebuilder uses when generating the manifests, so let's get rid of all the boilerplate code.
-The `Makefile` won't make sense either anymore.
+The `Makefile` won't make sense anymore either.
 Dump it and write your own if needed.

 ```bash
 rm -rf config hack Makefile
 ```

-We do not need leader election for a minimal example (you can also remove all kubebuilder comments since we don't use the generator anyways).
+We do not need leader election for a minimal example (you can also remove all Kubebuilder comments since we don't use the generator anyway).

 ```diff
 diff --git a/main.go b/new_main.go